 I received a BA with honors in Chemistry from Williams College (a great school that I am still actively involved with) and an MBA from Harvard Business School.

 Until recently I was the Chairman of the New England Venture Capital Association where I also served as President from 2005 to 2008.
 I also served on the executive committe of the board of the National Venture Capital Association.
 Additionally, I sit on the investment committee of the Partners Innovation Fund, on the Executive Business Advisory Council for Mass General Hospital for Children, and am a trustee and on the investment committee of the Massachusetts Eye and Ear Infirmary.

 I was recently appointed by Governor Patrick to chair the Entrepreneurship Committee of the Massachusetts Information Technology Collaborative with the objective of identifying solutions for the State to manage through the current economic crisis (out of which came the “12×12″ initiative – see my April 2010 posts).
 I was also selected to be a Venture Capital Consultant for the Defense Venture Catalyst Initiative (DeVenCI), an initiative for the Department of Defense.

-While I consider myself a New Yorker, I grew up in Hong Kong.
+While I consider myself a New Yorker, I grew up in Hong Kong, and try to get back to Asia often.
 I currently live in Boston with my wife and two children and am an avid runner, having “successfully” completed five marathons in the past few years.
 While at Williams, though, I had a remarkably undistinguished career as a four-year varsity lacrosse player.